 - AWS Certified Solutions Architect – Professional: Amazon is the largest provider of cloud computing services, and this certification affirms your ability to design and deploy cloud environments using Amazon Web Services.

 Project management is indispensable to IT operations.
 Even if you're tech-focused, it can be a very valuable soft skill to acquire.
-And because project management involves planning, scheduling, budgeting and execution, certification can be a key stepping-stone to managerial positions.
+And because project management involves planning, scheduling, budgeting and execution, certification can be a key steppingstone to managerial positions.

-Help desk certifications
+Best help desk certifications

 Many IT professionals begin their careers in technical support and help desk roles.
-And to give students a leg up, schools are increasingly offering courses that specifically prepare students to gain help desk certification.
+And to give students a leg up, schools are increasingly offering courses that specifically prepare students to gain help desk certifications.

 You can gain certification in either help desk functions as a whole, or you can concentrate on a specific vendor's platforms and products.

-- HDI certification: Formerly called the Help Desk Institute, HDI offers certifications that range from the entry-level HDI Desktop Support Technician to the HDI Support Center Director.
-The HDI Technical Support Professional (HDI-TSP) certification is particularly popular with hiring managers.
+- HDI certifications: Formerly called the Help Desk Institute, HDI offers certifications that range from the entry-level HDI Desktop Support Technician to the HDI Support Center Director.
+The HDI Technical Support Professional certification is particularly popular with hiring managers.
 They also offer credentials for support center analysts, team leaders and customer service representatives.

-- Apple Certified Support Professional (ACSP): You can demonstrate your expertise on OS X for Mac with this certification from Apple.
+- Apple Certified Support Professional: You can demonstrate your expertise with macOS with this the ACSP certification from Apple.

-Certifications in database, analytics and other data technologies
+Best certifications in database, analytics and other data technologies

-Database technologies remain foundational to IT operations, while growth in Big Data and analytics initiatives is driving new career opportunities.
+Database technologies remain foundational to IT operations, while growth in big data and analytics initiatives is driving new career opportunities.
 Certifications tend to be built around a single provider's platform, including: